TheodoreHua/ClaimDoneRemover/README.md

 Try to look at the error and correct it by editing `config.json` or `praw.ini` by yourself (See below FAQ on where the files are located).
 If the error cannot be resolved by yourself, delete the `config.json` and/or `praw.ini` files, then run `ClaimDoneRemover.pyw`.
 The program will re-create the files, and you'll be good to go.
 You **WILL** have to re-setup the config and PRAW files.

+#### What's the difference between cutoff mode and bot reply mode?

+In cutoff mode, the program will delete comments older than set amount of time regardless of whether the ToR bot responded or not.
+In bot reply mode, it ignores how old the comment is and will only delete the comment if the ToR bot has replied to it (currently it deletes regardless of what the reply is, even if it can't find your transcription.
+I may add a separate feature in the future to only delete if your transcription was found.
+For now, you can use another program ([ACN](https://www.github.com/TheodoreHua/AlreadyClaimedNotifier)) to notify you if your transcription wasn't found.)

 #### Where are the config and data files located?

 You can open the folder automatically by opening CDR, going into the options' menu, and clicking `Open Data Folder`.
-However, if you for some reason can't do that or have another reason not to, the folders are located in the following paths (different depending on the platform).
+However, if you for some reason can't do that or have another reason not to, the folders are located in the following paths
+(different depending on the platform).

 ##### Windows: